 146. FORM AND FUNCTION IN LIVE STOCK.
 Elective, first semester.
 Laboratory, six hours.
 Two semester credits.
 Prerequisite: An.
 Husb.
 143. Professor Bell.

 A detailed and specific study is made of animal form and type, and influence of type upon function; also of the relation of form, type and condition to growth and development.
 Comparative measurements are taken of growing and fattening animals, speed and draft horses, mutton and wool sheep, and lard and bacon types of hogs.
 Special training is given in presenting orally the relative merits of animals of all breeds.

 149. HISTORY OF BREEDS AND PEDIGREES.
 Elective, first semester.
 Class work, two hours; laboratory, three hours.
 Three semester credits.
 Prerequisite: An.
 Husb.
 132. Assistant Professor Mackintosh.

-A study is made of the early history and development of pure-bred domes-
+work, two hours, taboratory, three hours.
+Three senester creates.
+Frerequisite: An.
+Husb.
+132. Assistant Professor Mackintosh.
 A study is made of the early history and development of pure-bred domestic animals; also a sufficient study of herdbooks and pedigrees to acquaint students with the leading strains and families of the different breeds of horses, cattle, sheep, and swine.
 Text: Plumb's Types and Breeds of Farm Animals.
 Laboratory charge, \$2.